 The Artist hereby waives (i) all moral rights as may exist in any footage or imagery or other materials obtained that contain the Artist’s work under the Copyright, Designs and Patents Act or 1988 (as amended) and (ii) all such equivalent or commensurate rights as may exist in any other jurisdiction worldwide.
 The Artist furthermore agrees to not permit, or cause to be instituted, legal proceedings in any jurisdiction any claim regarding any infringement of moral (or commensurate) rights, or claim regarding any alleged derogatory treatment of the Artist’s work.

 Artists will allow the work to be photographed and reproduced by the Young Botanical Artist competition for the purposes of promoting the exhibition including; catalogue, press and publicity and websites in all territories.
 Copyright of all works remains the property of the artist.
 Any enquiries for copyright will be referred to the artist.

 For the avoidance of doubt, the Artist hereby warrants that they own the copyright to the competition entry and further warrant that the work contains no feature or aspect or material that constitutes a breach (or potential/anticipatory breach) of a third party’s intellectual property.

 In accordance with the Data Protection Act 1998 (and all other relevant Data Protection legislation as may be enacted from time to time), the Company will hold the personal data of artists supplied on the Entry Form securely.
-The data will only be used in the process of administering the Emerging Botanical Artist Competition and will not be transferred to any third party not directly involved in this Exhibition.
+The data will only be used in the process of administering the Young Botanical Artist competition and will not be transferred to any third party not directly involved in this Exhibition.